afshaan4/opencv_bombing/README.md

   ![range](https://wikimedia.org/api/rest_v1/media/math/render/svg/e74be30b3ea8179e1fa1f8ac9f0315f0b8fae6f4)

-  It takes the altitude of the "bomb" and the velocity of the "bomb", the velocity of the bomb is just the velocity of the target in the opposite direction.
+  It takes the altitude(`y0`) of the "bomb", the angle the "bomb" is dropped at which is zero ,and the velocity(`v`) of the "bomb", the velocity of the "bomb" is just the velocity of the target in the opposite direction.
   This is done for both axes and we get a vector of where the bomb lands.

   *the equation is from this wiki: https://en.wikipedia.org/wiki/Range_of_a_projectile#Uneven_ground*